NomicFoundation/hardhat/docs/guides/scripts.md

 ```

-And there you can see how the [Buidler Runtime Environment] is accessed at the top, which makes this script work in a standalone fashion:
+By accessing the [Buidler Runtime Environment] at the top, you are now allowed to run the script in a standalone fashion.
+We also added a line 7 which invokes the `compile` task manually.
+Buidler always runs the compile task when running scripts through it.
+But in a standalone fashion you may want to call compile manually to make sure everything is compiled.

+Let's re-run the script with `node`:

 ```
 $ node scripts/sample-script.js